By Beth Ricciuti, RN, IBCLC

 Pacifiers are bad for all breastfeeding infants.

-What if your infant loves to suck but just fed at the breast?
+What if your infant wants to suck but just fed at the breast?
 Perhaps a short time with the pacifier is the answer.
-Make Mom/Dad the gatekeepers of the pacifier.
-They are the only ones that can offer the pacifier to the baby.
+Parents can be the gatekeepers of the pacifier and choose when is best to offer to baby.

-Sometimes breastfeeding is not safe or possible.
-Some examples: while in a car seat or receiving immunizations.
+Sometimes offering the breast is not an option to help soothe a fussy baby.
+Some examples: while traveling in the car or during immunizations.
 This would be a good time to offer a pacifier to the infant.